+The famous Amsterdam Canal Houses together with its canals are part of the United Nations World Heritage.
 The impressive mansions along the Amsterdam canals were built during Amsterdam Golden Age.

 Amsterdam expansion: the canal ring

 From 1580 to the end of the 17th century, Amsterdam grew from a small town of 30.000 people into a large international city of 160.000 inhabitants.

 Thanks to the financial success of Amsterdam, a new class of wealthy merchants arose.

 The merchants made a fortune buying and selling grains and wood, investing in the VOC, who imported exotic spices from far East and trading slaves with the Americas.

 Amsterdam had become a major trade portal in the world.